trifectatechfoundation/teach-rs/slides/F-safe-unsafe-rust.md

 std::mem::transmute::<u8, bool>(2u8)
 ```

-In general the memory representation of rust values is explicitly undefined.
+The memory representation of rust values is explicitly undefined!
 Bitcasting is therefore very unsafe!

+---
+layout: default
+---
+# So Rust is just as bad as C?

+- if memory safety can be broken, how is rust any better than C?

+---
+layout: default
+---
+# Examples

+- interacting with other languages (FFI)
+- interacting with the OS/hardware
+- optimization

 ---
 layout: default